“The unexamined life is not worth living.”1

 Finally, consider the following question:

 It seems that narcissism has replaced healthy self examination.
 Why do you thing this is so?
-Please leave a comments below.
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Plato, Apology, Five Dialogues, Euthyphro, Apology, Crito, Meno, Phaedo, second ed., Translated by G.M.A.
 Grube, Revised by John M. Cooper, p.
 41, Hackett Publishing Company, Inc., Indianapolis/Cambridge, 2002